creativcoder/gsoc16/roadmap/week3.md

 of service workers.

-- [ ] Decide on the location of persisting of the registration maps.
-This would probably be under service workercontainer instance, as its alive for the duration of the window object.
+- [X] Decide on the location of persisting of the registration maps.
+This would probably be under serviceworkercontainer instance, as its alive for the duration of the window object.

+- [X] Create constructs for matching and getting the registration objects from the registration map.

 - [ ] Improve wpt-tests for registration object and scope urls.

-- [ ] Create constructs for matching and getting the registration objects from the registration map.